 In a recent conversation with a friend who writes compilers, I learned about yet another connotation that “transpiler” might have.
 Compiling from a high-level input language all the way to assembly removes certain opportunities for language interoperability; if you want to link together components that are written in different input languages, then it can be easier to do that if the input languages’ compilers both target the same intermediate language.
 (Microsoft’s Common Intermediate Language is an example of an intermediate language that compilers for various input languages target, and that was designed with language interoperability in mind.)
 It’s useful to have a word for compilers that make a point of making interoperability easy in this way, and for my friend, the word “transpiler” serves that purpose.
 So we have yet another overlapping-but-not-quite-coinciding definition:

 - compiler that targets a relatively high-level language for the purpose of facilitating interoperability between different input languages

-I don’t think many people use “transpiler” to mean this, but at least one language implementer that I know does.
+I don’t think many people use “transpiler” to mean this, but at least this one language implementer that I know does!

 By now, I hope it’s clear that “transpiler” means different things to different people, and that the definitions are fuzzy and have weird edge cases.
 Furthermore, even if two people agree that “transpiler” means, say, “compiler that targets a high-level language” or “compiler with input and target languages at similar levels of abstraction”, there’s still room for misunderstanding: “high-level” and “low-level” are relative, and whether or not any given two languages operate at “similar levels of abstraction” isn’t necessarily a cut-and-dried matter.
 There isn’t a total ordering on languages by level of abstraction.
 Language constructs that operate at different levels of abstraction can coexist in the same language, making it simultaneously “higher-level” and “lower-level” than another language that has only language constructs that are somewhere in between.